-- Johnny Berardino: During the series he had a reserve infielder Johnny Berardino on the bench.
+Reserve infielder Johnny Berardino sat on the bench.
 Berardino had appeared in Our Gang comedies, and Veeck had his face insured for $100,000.
-Berardino went back to acting his baseball career ended in 1952, he went back to acting, landing the role of Dr. Steve Hardy on the soap opera General Hospital for 40 years.
+After his baseball career ended in 1952 he went back to acting, landing the role of Dr. Steve Hardy on the soap opera General Hospital for 40 years.

-- Hall of Fame manager Billy Southworth, sometimes known as “Casey Stengel’s younger brother from another mother.”
+Hall of Fame manager Billy Southworth was sometimes known as “Casey Stengel’s younger brother from another mother.”
 Both were from out west, they were about the same age and had similar careers playing and managing.

-- Hall of Famer Warren Spahn was one of the greatest hitters in baseball history.
+Hall of Famer Warren Spahn was one of the greatest pitchers in baseball history.
 He won 363 games, more than any other left-hander.
 At 42, he had a 23-7 record.
 Spahn famously said, “Hitting is timing.
 Pitching is disrupting timing.

-- Braves batboy Frank McNulty went on to become president of Parade Magazine for many years.
+Braves batboy Frank McNulty went on to become president of Parade magazine for many years.

 This story was updated in 2022.